rgrokett/RaspiWWV/README.md

 Note that the Pi will automatically recalibrate the RTC whenever it is connected to the Internet (ethernet or wifi)

+Also Note: It can take up to two minutes before audio starts (for syncronization)

 INSTRUCTIONS:
 [RaspiWWV.pdf](/RaspiWWV.pdf)